Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 A hypothalamic hamartoma forms while a fetus develops.
-It’s congenital, which means the mass is present at birth.
-It grows as the child’s brain grows, but HH doesn’t spread to other parts of the brain or body.
-HH usually involves one tumor-like mass, but in some cases, there are several.
+It grows as your brain grows.
+HH doesn’t spread to other parts of your brain or body.
+It usually involves one lesion, but in some cases, there are several.

 Advertisement